MatteoDarra/dncs-lab/README.md

 ```

 ### Host-B
 Host-B in our topology is connected to the switch and must contain static routes in order to send the packages to the correct IP (host-B must know how to reach host-A and host-C networks).
+To do that we need to open the `file host-a.sh ` and complete it as follow:
 ```
 export DEBIAN_FRONTEND=noninteractive
 sudo ip addr add 192.168.2.2/23 dev enp0s8         (set the IP of enp0s8 port [host-B])